Bay Township, Michigan

-Bay Township is a civil township of Charlevoix County in the U.S. state of Michigan.
-The population was 1,122 at the 2010 census.
+Bay Township is a civil township of Charlevoix County, Michigan, United States.
+The population was 1,142 at the 2020 census.

 Bay Township was established in 1887.
 The township contains the census-designated place of Horton Bay.
 The community and surrounding area were featured in several stories by Ernest Hemingway, particularly the Nick Adams stories including "The End of Something".